 Herbs and Supplements for Estrogen Dominance

-N-Acetyl-L-Cysteine (NAC) helps your body produce glutathione, the “master antioxidant,” and supports your liver.
-But even more importantly, research has shown that NAC supplementation “can help keep estrogen metabolism balanced and help rebalance it if it becomes out of balance.”
-The researchers even state that this can help prevent the formation of estrogenic cancers.
+- N-Acetyl-L-Cysteine (NAC): Helps your body produce glutathione, the master antioxidant, and supports your liver.
+Research shows NAC supplementation can help keep estrogen metabolism balanced, and help rebalance it if it becomes out of balance.

-Milk Thistle is perhaps one of the most well-known liver-supporting nutrients.
+- Milk Thistle: One of the most well-known liver-supporting nutrients.
 Milk thistle is an herb that has active ingredients that may stimulate liver detoxification pathways and the regeneration of liver tissue.

-Functional mushrooms, such as reishi and cordyceps, are well known for supporting the liver.
+- Functional mushrooms: Reishi and cordyceps are well known for supporting liver function.
 Research suggests they may protect liver cells against oxidative damage.
-When it comes to supporting the liver with herbs and supplements, I recommend using a high-quality supplement that contains a blend of liver supporting nutrients, such as Designs for Life Hepatatone Plus, or Dr. Becky Campbell’s Liver Love.
+When it comes to supporting the liver with herbs and supplements, I recommend using a high-quality supplement that contains a blend of liver supporting nutrients, such as Designs for Health Hepatatone Plus.

-DIM is an antioxidant naturally produced by your body when you eat cruciferous veggies, but you can also take it supplementally to promote healthy estrogen metabolism.
-It helps your body produce more of the “good” estrogen and less of the inflammatory estrogen that is linked to cancer.
+- DIM: An antioxidant naturally produced by your body when you eat cruciferous veggies, but you can also take it supplementally to promote healthy estrogen metabolism.
+It helps your body produce more of the good estrogen and less of the inflammatory estrogen that is linked to cancer.

-Vitex (also known as chaste tree or chaste berry) is one of the most common herbs used for hormone issues, particularly estrogen imbalance.
+Vitex (also known as chaste tree) is one of the most common herbs used for hormone issues, particularly estrogen imbalance.
 It works by increasing luteinizing hormone (LH), hence bringing on ovulation and a rise in progesterone levels.
-In my experience, it can be very helpful, but I consider it a more “advanced” supplement that should only be used under the guidance of a skilled practitioner.
+In my experience, it can be very helpful, but I consider it a more advanced supplement that should only be used under the guidance of a skilled practitioner.

 Getting Back In Balance